cristianochesi/e-MGs/README.md

 FIXME
 ------------------
-- PMG_generation.py porting from Java incomplete
 - lexicon should be implemented with TRIE (Chesi 2019, Stabler 2013)
 - memory structure should be implemented with TRIE <- blocking RelM full measure implementation
-- Derivation tree must be created (deep)copying nodes: features are destroyed when succesfull structure building operations apply
+- Derivation tree must be created by (deep)copying nodes: features are destroyed when succesfull structure building operations apply, then in this format the node is a bit "flat" and dependency-like
+- parameterization must be fully expanded (late expansion, pied-piping and expectation stacking, see Chesi & Brattico 2018)